harendra-shakya/smart-contracts-for-developers/README.md

 1. **Multi-Signature Wallets:** Construct a multi-signature wallet contract that requires multiple parties to sign off on transactions before they are executed.
 This adds an extra layer of security, especially for projects with large funds.

-1. **Decentralized Exchanges (DEX):** Create a decentralized exchange where users can trade tokens directly from their wallets without the need for a central authority.
-DEXs are an essential part of the DeFi ecosystem.

 1. **Staking Contracts:** Develop staking contracts that allow token holders to lock up their tokens and receive rewards for participating in the network's consensus or governance processes.